vkammerer/trevarez/src/content/argenterie/en.md

 # The silverware room

-This room was the preserve of the maitre d'or the butler who was responsible for the silverware.
+This room was the preserve of the maitre d'hotel or the butler who was responsible for the silverware.

 Protected by a reinforced door, the room was furnished with cupboards lined with red fabric, specially designed for holding valuable dishes and cutlery.